kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 You can [get started][getting_started] experimenting with your own temporal queries today.
 [Join the slack community]({{site.join_slack}}) and let us know what you think about the timeline abstraction.

-Stay tuned for the next blog post in this series, where we'll delve into the Kaskada query language and its capabilities in expressive temporal queries.
+Check out the [next blog post in this series][timelines_part2], where we'll delve into the Kaskada query language and its capabilities in expressive temporal queries.
 Together, we'll continue to explore the benefits and applications of the timeline abstraction in modern data processing tasks.

+[timelines_part2]: {% post_url 2023-05-25-introducing-timelines-part-2 %}

 [continuous]: /assets/images/blog/introducing-timelines/continuous.png "Continuous Timeline"
 [discrete]: /assets/images/blog/introducing-timelines/discrete.png "Discrete Timeline"